 The IB Diploma Programme economics course emphasises the economic theories of microeconomics, which deal with economic variables affecting individuals, firms and markets, and the economic theories of macroeconomics, which deal with economic variables affecting governments and countries as a whole.
-These economic theories are not to be studied in a vacuum-rather, they are to be applied to real-world issues.
+In the unit on the global economy students gain a more international perspective and understand that countries are becoming increasingly interdependent.